A lush spa-focused oasis in Scottsdale

 • Enjoy exclusive access to Camelback Mountain hiking trails, which are a short walk or complimentary golf cart ride away, along with resort-provided backpacks stocked with water and healthful snacks.

-• The resort was formerly John Gardiner’s Tennis Ranch, and during the 1970s, luminaries including Billie Jean King, Johnny Carson, Elton John and Liza Minnelli swung racquets here.
+• The Scottsdale hotel was formerly John Gardiner’s Tennis Ranch, and during the 1970s, luminaries including Billie Jean King, Johnny Carson, Elton John and Liza Minnelli swung rackets here.

-• Jade Bar’s noted bartenders, led by head mixologist Eddie Garcia, teach lessons in libations to a cozy class (limited to 20 guests) every Saturday at noon.
-Class costs $40 (preregistration required) and includes three to four artisanal drinks garnished with slices of cocktail history and philosophy.
+• Jade Bar’s top-notch bartenders, led by head mixologist Eddie Garcia, teach lessons in libations to a cozy class (limited to 20 guests) every Saturday at noon.
+Class costs $40 per person (preregistration required) and includes three to four artisanal drinks garnished with slices of cocktail history and philosophy.

-• Sanctuary’s infinity-edge pool is always a cell phone-free zone, and accessible to adults only on Fridays, Saturdays and Sundays, when guests must be 16 and older to make a splash.
+• Sanctuary’s infinity-edge pool is a cell-phone-free zone, and accessible to adults only on Fridays, Saturdays and Sundays, when guests must be 16 and older to make a splash.

 • Sanctuary’s 109 casitas and suites feature Red Flower Asian Neroli bath products, custom Kashwere blankets, and bed linens by Fili D’Oro, and are adorned with succulents and local art.